 Following the initial interview, two 2-hour testing sessions are arranged in which the doctor conducts the standard battery for dyslexia and learning-disability assessment, including achievement tests, processing tests, an IQ test, tests of focus and tests measuring processing speed.

-In the final meeting for dyslexia testing online, the doctor reviews the results directly with the student and any other interested parties, including his or her parents.
+In the final meeting for dyslexia and learning disability testing online, the doctor reviews the results directly with the student and any other interested parties, including his or her parents.
 In that time, the doctor’s goal is to help the student understand how they learn so that they can most efficiently study for their own particular learning style.
 The doctor then discusses any accommodations he feels will be helpful, such as extended time for all tests or the privilege of taking tests in a solitary and quiet environment.
 If additional supports are needed, such as tutoring or medication, the doctor reviews them at this time.

 Sometimes learning disabilities emanate from or are caused by childhood events such as ear infections.
 Behavior during toddlerhood can be suggestive of dyslexia.
 During the preschool years, one can see early signs of dyslexia such as: